jacksontj/promxy/README.md

 None.
 Promxy is simply an aggregating proxy that sends requests to prometheus-- meaning it requires no changes to your existing prometheus install.

+### Can I have promxy as a downstream of promxy?
+Yes!
+Promxy simply aggregates other prometheus API endpoints together so you can definitely layer promxy.
+Similarly you can mix prometheus API endpoints, for example you could have prometheus, promxy, and VictoriaMetrics all as downstreams of a promxy host -- since they all have prometheus compatible APIs.

 ### What is query performance like with promxy?
 Promxy's goal is to be the same performance as the slowest prometheus server it has to talk to.
 If you have a query that is significantly slower through promxy